Considerations for helping to manage your portfolio’s tax exposure

 - It is important to consider how dividends are taxed.
 Qualified dividends are taxed at long-term capital gain rates.
-Nonqualified dividends, including payouts from Real Estate Investment Trusts and other unearned income, are taxed at ordinary income tax rates.
+Nonqualified dividends, including payouts from Real Estate Investment Trusts (REITs) and other unearned income, are taxed at ordinary income tax rates.
 Higher income taxpayers also may be subject to a potential surcharge on unearned income.

 Wells Fargo Investment Institute, Inc. is a registered investment adviser and wholly owned subsidiary of Wells Fargo Bank, N.A.